Rouxhero/PyUML/readme.md

 use `run.bat` or `./run.sh` to run UI<br>
 /!\ if you have install python3 in windows path with the name `python3`, you needs to change run.bat with python3
-> Main while check update en downloads New file if needs !
+> Main while check update and downloads New file if needs !

 ## TODO
 - [x] Corriger Extends